 Isobel Crombie’s misinformation and misattribution can be traced back to two earlier sources:

 A close examination of the original way bills cited by Long and held at the Mitchell Library (SLNSW) gives no indication in any sense that Boyd was the photographer.
 The photographic equipment on two way bills went into government stores.
 The third and last way bill cited by Long (dated 2nd April 1874) purportedly shows that a photographer’s tent was shipped back to Boyd as personal property in Hobart after his term of service at Port Arthur expired (Long, 1995: 36), which is a curious state of affairs for government stores property.
 The document actually shows only a few feminine items belonging to a Mrs Boyd that were amongst the cargo that day.
 The tent was simply listed amongst other cargo.
-It probably belonged to Samuel Clifford who photographed the site’s buildings and landscapes in 1873.
-Or it may have belonged to Thomas Nevin, who visited the site regularly.
+It probably belonged to Samuel Clifford who photographed the site’s buildings and landscapes in 1873 or to Thomas Nevin who visited the site regularly with both Alfred Bock and Samuel Clifford.
 His visit on May 8th, 1874 was significant because he accompanied William Campbell, whose photograph in the NLA Collection is one of the more remarkable for being hand-tinted.
 Campbell was hanged a year later at the Hobart Gaol under the name “Job Smith”.

-(a) ONE photograph by A.H.
-Boyd is supposedly held at the Mitchell Library, SLNSW, according to Chris Long.
-However, in every instance when writers about this so-called “mystery” of authorship engage in the discussion, no one has actually obtained and cited a catologue number for that particular photograph – and no one has given a description of the subject of that one photograph.
-It is in fact a reprint by Anson of a building at Port Arthur, not of a man in prison clothing, and it is dated 1894: someone has pencilled Boyd’s name on the mount.
+1. There is ONE photograph supposedly taken by A.H.
+Boyd held at the Mitchell Library, SLNSW, according to Chris Long.
+However, in every instance when writers about this so-called “mystery” of authorship engage in the discussion, no one has actually obtained and cited a catologue number for that particular photograph, and no one has given a description of the subject of that one photograph.
+It is in fact a reprint by the Anson Bros. of a building at Port Arthur, not of a man in prison clothing, and it is dated 1894: someone has pencilled Boyd’s name on the mount.
+It looks most suspiciously like a fake inscription written in a modern hand, to mislead researchers idto believing Boyd actually photographed something or someone when nothing at all exists that can be proven to be his photographic work.
 The only document listed with A.H.
-Boyd’s name in the SLNSW catalogue of MS and pictures is his pencilled name on his copy of convict discipline rules dated 1839 (Rocher).
+Boyd’s name in the SLNSW catalogue of MS and pictures is his pencilled name on his copy of Rocher’s rules of convict discipline dated 1839.